joachimdekker/master-thesis/docs/thesis/chapters/evaluation/discussion.typ

-#pagebreak(weak:true)
 = Discussion<sec:eval:discussion>

 In this section, we discuss the results described in @sec:eval:results.
 We also discuss the readability of the compiled code based on compiled snippets.

 The results show a reported total equality across all benchmark spreadsheets.
 This indicates that the compiled C\# code reproduce the exact behaviour of Excel's calculation engine.
 The findings directly answer RQ3, demonstrating that there is a way to verify semantic equivalence between Excel and generated code for the supported feature set.
 More precisely, the bit-wise equivalence found in many compared results indicates Excelerate often produces the same order of operations as Excel.

-Our performance measurements indicate an average speedup of 500x.
+Our performance measurements indicate an average speedup of $677 plus.minus 90$x.
 The main contributor to this speedup is the removal of the COM interface: Excelerate can be directly called from C\# code.
 However, this is not the only contribution.
 It can be seen that in larger spreadsheets such as _Family budget monthly_, the actual calculation time doubles in comparison with a smaller spreadsheet such as _Service Invoice_.
 The overhead of the COM interface should only interfere when data and commands are moving between program boundaries, not when the actual Excel sheet is calculating.
 This indicates that the Excel Calculation engine is also performing slower than Excelerates compiled code.

 This can be explained by the optimised execution path.
-Excel Calculation engine is an interpreter and interpreted the cells.
-Conversely, the code Excelerate emits is further optimised by the .NET JIT compiler, significantly boosting performance @microsoft_managed_2025.
+The Excel Calculation engine is an interpreter.
+Conversely, the code Excelerate emits is compiled ahead-of-time and further optimised by the .NET JIT compiler, significantly boosting performance @microsoft_managed_2025.
 Although the .NET compiler compiles and interpretes the code in IL, sections of the code are converted on-demand to machine code and directly run afterwards @microsoft_managed_2025.
 This gives a small overhead the first time we call a function for example.
+This is what we saw as the JIT warmup in @sec:eval:results.

+The relationship between the complexity of the spreadsheet (measured in the number of Compute Units) appears to be linear for both Excel and Excelerate.
+Based on @table:results:scatterplot, the outlier is the _Actuarial Example_ spreadsheet.
+For Excelerate this speedup can be explained: since the chain in the spreadsheet was not correctly detected due to limitations discussed in @sec:excelerate:discussion, the code is very verbose.
+While this reduces readability, the compiled code can be much better optimised as the chain calculation is effectively completely inlined.
+Consequently, the code executes much faster.

 The performance measurement revealed that instead of calculation, the insertion of data is the biggest slowing factor for Excel.
 Due to the large overhead of the COM interface, every time a outside program tries to insert a range of value, it gets this COM overhead, quickly accumulating when having multiple input ranges.
 Instead, Excelerate produces a class library with little to no input and output extraction overhead.

 The increases in performance and evidence for semantic equality indicate Excelerate as a possible substitution for the use of Excel in business critical applications.
 Applying Excel to the example in the introduction, the two weeks it took to calculate the pension prediction for all 200 000 customers, would take approximately 5 minutes with Excelerate.
 That said, the limited operator and function set supported by Excelerate is a critical limiting factor.
 However, Excelerate can be extended to support more operators, functions and paradigms.

 Furthermore, having compiled code instead of interpreted code with Excel does not only have performance advantages.
 Excelerate itself is language agnostic and can compile to many languages if extended.
 This allows the spreadsheet to also be compiled to code that can be run on device that do not have Excel installed.
+Besides, compiled code is also easier to audit and is more easily tested using automated tests.
+This is important for financial companies such as the pension funds.

 // // The results show complete equality, meaning that any input can be calculated the same way in Excelerate at minimal precision loss.
 The fact that many floating point outputs are exactly the same indicates Excelerate often produces the same order of operations as Excel.